Sami1309/InCoach/README.md

 Speak what you want to improve on ("fix my slice in 20 min, sore back") and a multi-agent pipeline compiles a researched, safety-validated drill routine with key-moment video chapters.
+The output isn't a chat transcript — it's a typed, auditable, runnable artifact you can navigate, voice-control, and form-check on camera.

+## Why this is different

+- **A compiler, not a chatbot.** Seven Gemini Managed Agent interactions lower a spoken goal into a structured `Routine` — each agent has its own schema, tools, and `thinking_level`, and every stage streams its reasoning live to the UI so users *watch* the routine compile.
+- **MomentMiner — AI-indexed video.** A multimodal sub-agent watches each drill's YouTube demo and emits second-precise, captioned key moments tied to the drill cue.
+Every video becomes a clickable scrubber, not a wall of footage.
+- **A voice coach that drives the UI.** The Live Coach is a Gemini Live audio session with function-calling.
+Ask *"show me the follow-through"* — the model calls `show_moment(idx)`, the embedded player jumps to that frame, and the coach narrates what's on screen.
+Voice doesn't *describe* the app; it *operates* it.
+- **Closed-loop practice.** An in-browser MediaPipe Pose landmarker overlays your skeleton, tracks shoulder-midpoint drift against a baseline, and emits a `swayScore` keyed to the current drill — the same compiled artifact, now form-checked.
+- **Auditable safety.** The `Validator` sub-agent doesn't rewrite the routine silently — it returns explicit `field / before / after / reason` diffs for every cue it tightens.
+Corrections you can read.

+## Demo flow

+1. **Speak intent.** Hold to talk, or type.
+The UI streams each agent's reasoning live: Researcher's search queries, Validator's safety diffs, parallel VideoScout / MomentMiner workers labeled `#1`, `#2`, `#3` as they finish.
+2. **Routine appears.** Each drill is an embedded player with captioned moment chips.
+Click a chip → seek to that exact frame.
+3. **Open the Live Coach.** Hold to talk. *"Show me the follow-through."* The UI jumps; the coach narrates.
+4. **Practice on camera.** A skeleton overlays your video. `swayScore` tracks posture against the drill in real time.

 ## Description